ZicongJiang/Physics-informed-digital-twin/README.md

 python run2d.py --use_dds # DDS -->

-##  The PINO for parameter estimation
+####  The PINO for parameter estimation

 ```python

 ```

+---
+Thanks for your interest in our work!
-## If you find our work useful, please consider citing our paper or using this implementation.
+If you find our work useful, please consider citing our paper or using this implementation.
 ```bibtex
 @article{
 }